bhauman/figwheel-main/docs/quick_start.md

 If you hit the up arrow you can get `(rand-int 5)` back at the REPL prompt and you can hit enter again to get a different result.

-Now let's look at a function with a more complex argument signature.
+Now let's inspect a function with a more complex argument signature.

 Enter `(range` at the prompt (use TAB completion if you like).
 Now look at it's documentation with `Control-X Control-D` you will notice